FENECON Home 10 assembly and operating instructions

 |

-5. The two battery towers are connected to each other using the cable set supplied in the parallel box. |
+5. The two battery towers are connected to each other with the cable set included in the parallel box.
+6. To do this, connect the two cables to the first battery (BAT OUT) and to the second battery (BAT IN) (yellow). |

 7.2.2.
 DC cable between three battery towers and the Inverter